-534 W. 26th Street New York, NY 10001, USA Thursday, November 30, 2017-Saturday, January 13, 2018 Opening Reception: Thursday, November 30, 2017, 6 p.m.-8 p.m.
+534 West 26th Street, New York November 30, 2017 - January 13, 2018

+Opening Reception: Thursday, November 30 from 6 to 8 pm

-Mitchell-Innes & Nash is pleased to announce the gallery's first exhibition with the Estate of General Idea (1969-1994) titled Ziggurat.
+NEW YORK, November 1, 2017 - Mitchell-Innes & Nash is pleased to announce the gallery's first exhibition with the Estate of General Idea (1969-1994) titled Ziggurat.
 The exhibition will be on view in our Chelsea gallery from November 30, 2017 through January 13, 2018 and will feature approximately seven ziggurat paintings alongside works on paper, photographs and ephemera that expand upon the significance of the ziggurat form in the oeuvre of General Idea.
-Ziggurat marks General Idea's first solo exhibition in New York since The Museum of Modern Art presented One Day of AZT / One Year of AZT (1991) in Projects 56: General Idea (1996-97).
+Ziggurat marks General Idea's first solo exhibition in New York since The Museum of Modern Art presented One Day of AZT / One Year of AZT

+(1991) in Projects 56: General Idea (1996-97).
 The exhibition will be accompanied by a fully illustrated catalogue with an interview between AA Bronson and Hans Ulrich Obrist.
 Please join us for an opening reception on Thursday, November 30 from 6 to 8 pm.